 Venire alle mani:

-Venire can also be used to ask the cost for something:
+Finally, venire can also be used to ask the cost of something informally: